Kathleen Phillips, DVM and Owner

 She is originally from Wisconsin and enjoys cheese, brats and the Packers.
-During her free time she enjoys spending time with her husband Jon, her dog Sweet Maple Moon, and cats, Little and Boomer, relaxing on the beach, music, martial arts, Capitals hockey, walks in nature, and reading.
+During her free time she enjoys spending time with her husband Jon, her dog Sweet Maple Moon, and cat Boomer, relaxing on the beach, music, martial arts, Capitals hockey, walks in nature, and reading.

 Stacey Sparacino, LVT

 Stacey Sparacino is a Licensed Veterinary Technician from Arizona.
 Stacey has been a veterinary technician since 2003.
 She originally started her career in general practice and soon moved onto specialty practice.
 She has worked in Ophthalmology, Internal Medicine, Surgery and Oncology.
 Stacey came to Franklin Farm Veterinary Clinic to become part of a fear free patient culture.
 She believes that the fear free approach is one of the most important aspects of veterinary medicine.
 Stacey’s heart belongs to her son, Keegan.
-Stacey also enjoys her nights with her dog, Ari Gold Skeeter, and cats, Cheeto, Jett, Sneetch and Nessie, as well as her bunny, Nibbles (who all sleep in bed with her at night).
+Stacey also enjoys her nights with her dog, Ari Gold Skeeter, and cats, Cheeto, Jett, Sneetch and Nessie (who all sleep in bed with her at night).
 In her spare time, she loves to explore Virginia, hike and binge watch shows on Netflix.